 Cost analysis

-The interface provides interactive tools and filters to explore your costs and allows you to analyze the trend of your costs over time.
+The interface provides interactive tools and filters to explore your costs and allows you to analyze their trend over time.
 You can view cost trends by day, week, month, or custom time periods.
 This feature helps you identify spending patterns, understand cost fluctuations, and detect any anomalies or unexpected spikes in your Azure costs.

 Cost Alerts & Budgets